microcai/libwebqq/README.md

-libwebqq = the altimate asyc webqq protocol implememtation ==
+libwebqq = The ultimate async webqq protocol implememtation ==

+libwebqq is designed arround Boost.Asio.
+To understand libwebqq, you have to understand Boost.Asio.